CRUMP LAW CAMP

 Constitution Day is a nationally recognized holiday that commemorates the signing of the U.S. Constitution on September 17, 1787.
 Educators throughout the U.S. are encouraged to teach students about one of the most important and influential events in American history, which established the many rights and freedoms “We the People” enjoy today.

 The National Bar Association celebrates Constitution Day, on September 17, with educational programs in classrooms throughout the United States.
 Volunteer attorneys discussed the Constitution with junior high school students.
 The National Bar Association 2013 Pilot occurred in select cities around the country.

 This committee is responsible for planning and implementing programming which will increase diversity in the legal profession and assist law students with making a successful transition to the practice of law.
 During this bar, this task force was charged with the following three initiatives: i) Pilot program: National Bar Association Law Student Rep at 12-13 law schools across the country; ii) developing a Bridge the Gap Seminar for newly admitted attorneys; and iii) planning a collegiate Mock Trial Competition.

 The Youth Achievers Breakfast

-The Youth Achievers' Breakfast, formally renamed the Minnie P. Spaulding Youth Achievers' Breakfast, is a NABBS sponsored event where the National Bar Association's Youth Enrichment Program and a local youth group perform, receive a fully prepared breakfast, and receive an attendance award recognition for attending the event prior to a bus trip/tour.
-Recently, this event was either scheduled Wednesday or Thursday due to the compact National Bar Association schedule.
-Historically, the event was held the morning of the youths' final day prior to the youth field trip and/or community service project.
+The Youth Achievers’ Breakfast, formally renamed the Minnie P. Spaulding Youth Achievers’ Breakfast, is a NABBS-sponsored event where the National Bar Association’s Youth Enrichment Program and a local youth group perform, receive a fully prepared breakfast, and receive an attendance award recognition for attending the event before a bus trip/tour.
+Recently, this event was either scheduled Wednesday or Thursday due to the tight National Bar Association schedule.
+Historically, the event was held the morning of the youths’ final day before the youth field trip and/or community service project.